machwatt/sf_filecollection_gallery/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

-1.2.0.
-Version for 7.6 LTS with nested galleries
+1.3.0.
+It is now possible to create nested galleries from a single recursive FileCollection